 Degenerative arthritis of your foot can be treated with anti-inflammatories, injections, functional foot orthotics, physical therapy, and surgery.
 Surgery can included cleaning up the joint, fusing the joint or replacing the joint with an implant or spacer.
 If you suffer from arthritis in your foot, there are many treatments available.
 Contact us or visit your local podiatrist to discuss your symptoms and options for treatment.

 All is not lost for Paula Radcliffe.
-She will return to running, but will probably never claim that elusive Olympic medal.
+She will return to running, but will may never claim that elusive Olympic medal.